sametsafak/samplate/README.md

 copy:givenpaths | Copy paths to dist folder exportzip | Exports project as zip file clean | Clean dist folder default |  Or just write __gulp__ to the terminal.
-It makes same tasks of watch mode except watching files. export | Export project for **production.**
+It makes same tasks of watch mode except watching files export | Export project for **production.**